zhijie-li/DM4dump/README.md

    perl dumpDM4.pl 0000.dm4 --dumpPNG >log.txt
 </pre>

 The file "log.txt" lists the directory structure of the DM4 file.
-A numbering system is also printed so that each node in the DM4 file gets a unique identifier so future use.
+A numbering system is also printed so that each node in the DM4 file gets a unique identifier.

 <pre>
 ##example dump.txt##